sireum/v2-website/website-stress14/source/lectures.rst

 augments it with further language contracts designed to support advanced static verification techniques.

-This tutorial will provide a broad overview of the SPARK 2014 language: the subset of Ada 2012 which it includes and the additional constructs which it adds to support verification.
+This lecture will provide a broad overview of the SPARK 2014 language: the subset of Ada 2012 which it includes and the additional constructs which it adds to support verification.
 The morning session will cover basic features and static analysis techniques.
 This will be followed by an